Rhinoplasty In Perth

 Your look after cosmetic nose surgery

 After the surgery, it is easy to forget that your results can take some time to show, since the face can become quite bruised and swollen initially.
 Rest assured that this stage will eventually pass.
 As the days and weeks progress, your nose will begin to look much better.
 It is important to remember that healing is a slow and gradual process, and some swelling is quite a normal part of the body’s healing process.
-While you will begin to see an improvement as soon as the swelling has subsided, the complete, final results after having a nose job may not be apparent for a year or longer.
+While you will begin to see an improvement as soon as the swelling has subsided, the complete, final results after having rhinoplasty may not be apparent for a year or longer.

 Risks and complications